granoff/Lockbox/README.md

 The `setXxx` methods will overwrite values for keys that already exist in the keychain, or simply add a keychain entry for the key/value pair if it's not already there.

-In all the methods you can use a simple key name, like "MyKey", but know that under the hood Lockbox is prefixing that key with your apps bundle id.
-So the actual key used to store and retrieve the data looks more like "com.mycompany.myapp.MyKey".
+In all the methods you can use a simple key name, like "MyKey", but know that under the hood Lockbox is prefixing that key with your app's bundle id (if you are using the Class methods, your own key if you are using a Lockbox instance).
+So the actual key used to store and retrieve the data looks more like "com.mycompany.myapp.MyKey" or "my.custom.key.MyKey".
 This ensures that your app, and only your app, has access to your data.

 The methods with an `accessibility` argument take a [Keychain Item Accessibility